-With each of these options, you are still allowed to drink black tea, coffee, and water during the fasting state.
+With each of these diet-plan options, you are still allowed to drink black tea, black coffee, and water during the fasting state.
 This helps to keep you hydrated and, in some cases, wards off hunger.
 It’s also thought in many circles that you can add additions to your water, coffee, or tea and not break your fast as long as they are under 50 calories.

 See the timelines below for example fasting schedules, but note that fasting is very personal and you need to take your own bio-individuality into consideration when determining what works for you.

 If you’re considering fasting, we recommend you heed the following advice:

 - Consult your healthcare provider or dietitian before making any dietary changes, whether you have type 2 diabetes, medical risk factors, or consider yourself optimally healthy.

 - To mitigate possible side effects, ensure you get the appropriate amount of electrolytes each day regardless of intermittent or extended fasting.

 - Feel free to experiment with different fasting times to see what works best for you.

 - Start slowly!
 Try intermittent fasting one day a week and slowly work up to the amount of days a week you would like to implement intermittent fasting.